Nick Sanders

 Sanders still holds the Guinness World Record for fastest ride around the coast of Great Britain, riding a verified 4,800 miles (7,720 km) in 22 days.

 Sanders has also cycled to the source of the White Nile, across the Sahara to Timbuktu and the length of South America.

+In 2024 Nick became the first person to circumnavigate the globe by electric bicycle, a feat that was made all the more difficult by the need to source a battery to power the pedal assist on each new continent.

 He has also taken two narrowboats across the English Channel and along the entire length of the Danube to the Black Sea.

 Sanders holds a private pilot licence for a hot air balloon and flies microlights.

 Born in 1958 in Manchester he now lives in Wales and has three children.

 Sanders was appointed Member of the Order of the British Empire (MBE) in the 2019 Birthday Honours for services to endurance cycling and motorcycling.